chris-fison/docker-container-dev/README.md

 - Local machine only needs VSC, Git and Docker to run the container.
 - A quick and easy, repeatable build that takes minutes not hours to setup.

-In previous roles, we would need to build a developer laptop and it was a bit of a pain getting everyone using the same toolset, so this was a fun project for me to work on.
+In previous roles, we would need to build a developer laptop and it was a bit of a pain getting everyone using the same toolset either due to OS or storing the executables someplace, so this was a fun project for me to work on.

 ## Development Ideas

+You could expand the code for things such as;

-The container could even be used in a GitActions style CICD setup if you wanted to ensure both your devs and runners are using the same containers.
+- Use in a GitActions style CICD setup if you wanted to ensure both your devs and runners are using the same containers.

-In addition to this, you can sub-module / subtrees the docker repo in your application repos so when you clone the application repo it pulls down the container also, meaning you could span the container across multiple repos automatically.
+- Sub-module / Sub-tree the docker repo in your application repos so when you clone the application repo it pulls down the container also, meaning you could span the container across multiple repos automatically.

-Lastly the .gitignore file hsould cover most extentions, as its likely someone will accidentally commit files into the container inseatd of thier repo (as suggested above re trees/submodules)
+- Modify the .gitignore file, as its likely someone will accidentally commit files into the container instead of thier repo (as suggested above re trees/submodules).

-The image isnt exactly small when its created, so add/remove what you need to change this, only takes around 1-2 mins to boot up.
+- Modify the .dockerignore file, as above.
+- Add/Remove any applications you need.

 ## 🚀 Features